 Program Coordinator

-Britney received her Doctor of Pharmacy from the University of Florida in 2014.
+Jennifer received her Doctor of Pharmacy from the University of Florida College of Pharmacy.
 She completed a PGY-1 Pharmacy Practice Residency at Morton Plant Hospital.
-Britney is an internal medicine pharmacist at Morton Plant Hospital and is board-certified in pharmacotherapy.
+Jennifer is the Cardiovascular Surgery ICU clinical pharmacist for Morton Plant Hospital and is board-certified in critical care.

 PGY1 – Morton Plant Hospital